xihuanxiaorang/my-obsidian-notes/01.Articles/Java/Basic/03  - Java8 新特性.md

 ### Lambda 作用范围

 > [!quote]
-> Accessing outer scope variables from Lambda expressions is very similar to anonymous objects.
-You can access final variables from the local outer scope as well as instance fields and static variables.
+> Accessing outer scope variables from Lambda expressions is very similar to anonymous objects.You can access final variables from the local outer scope as well as instance fields and static variables.

 ⬇️